TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

-To assess the effectiveness of contextual text information in TableTime, we conduct its ablation study.
-As shown in Table \ref{ablation}, we reveal the importance of in assisting LLM reasoning, which is an integral part of TableTime.
+To assess the effectiveness of domain context information in TableTime, we conduct its ablation study.
+As shown in Table~\ref{ablation}, we reveal the importance of it in assisting LLM reasoning, which is an integral part for TableTime to make inferences that conform to domain rules.